 4. Gmail screenshot

 Next Screenshot extension is Gmail Screenshot, which has nothing to do with Gmail, Irony?
-It’s a normal screenshot tool which offers timed desktop captures for mouse hovers, webpage menus, etc.
+It’s a normal screenshot tool that offers timed desktop captures for mouse hovers, webpage menus, etc.

 It follows the same steps as the other extensions in this list.
 You select the tool, capture the screenshot and do a little editing in the editor.
 This extension offers one feature that’s unique to Gmail screenshot, it uploads the screenshot to the cloud.
 You can share this screenshot instantly with the URL.
 This feature makes sharing the screenshots almost effortless.
 You can create an account and save all the screenshots on your Google Drive account.